They are second only to bass as the most popular freshwater sportsfish in the US and renowned for being good eating too.

 9. Z-Man GrubZ

 We reckon GrubZ offer more movement than any other soft plastic and are the first choice for us when we are fishing for species that love to key in on that.
+We’ve had good success with lots of colors in the ZMan range but we really like the Bloodworm and Motor Oil colors.
 In the 2″ size on light jigheads these are great for targeting crappie.
 They even move well on the drop so be ready for a strike!

 The best jigs for crappie